PaulZC/ZED-F9P_FeatherWing_USB/ASSEMBLY.md

 ![Assembly_2](https://github.com/PaulZC/ZED-F9P_FeatherWing_USB/blob/master/img/Assembly_2.JPG)

 Apply solder paste close to the component cut-outs and then scrape the paste over the stencil using a knife blade or a similar straight edge.
+Apply reasonable pressure to keep the stencil held firmly against the circuit board.
+Try to apply the solder paste in a single pass.
+Avoid multiple passes as this will force extra paste into the spaces between the ZED-F9P's pads and could lead to shorts.
+If in doubt, wash the paste off with IPA and start again.
+You need a lot less paste than you might think.

 Take appropriate safety precautions when working with solder paste - particularly if you are using tin-lead solder instead of lead-free.

 ![Assembly_3](https://github.com/PaulZC/ZED-F9P_FeatherWing_USB/blob/master/img/Assembly_3.JPG)